The Land & then Building on it

 J.A.
 Huck

-The spacious grounds surrounding Mr Huck's house compare
+The spacious grounds surrounding Mr. Huck's house compare

-Avenue and extend south on Clark Street 600 feet.
+front 500 feet on Fullerton Avenue and extend south on Clark Street 600 feet.
 Although the outside of the house is of plain and simple architecture there are

 few dwellings more comfortably arranged inside.
 The first floor is devoted to